mrabhiram/oci-genai-rag-mcp/README.md

 ## Introduction

+Most organizations sit on treasure troves of data locked away in databases, APIs, and legacy systems.
+Meanwhile, AI agents powered by OCI Generative AI can understand and respond to natural language like never before.
+The missing piece?
+Getting these two worlds to work together seamlessly.
+This is where combining RAG (Retrieval-Augmented Generation) with MCP (Model Context Protocol) gets interesting.
+Instead of just retrieving documents and summarizing them, your AI agents can now take real action—querying databases, calling APIs, executing workflows—all while staying grounded in your enterprise knowledge.

+In the Oracle ecosystem, this means your GenAI agents can tap into Oracle Database vector stores, integrate with OCI services, and even work with systems that weren't built for AI.
+The result?
+Intelligent agents that don't just know things, but can actually do things.
+Let me show you how to build exactly that...

-This comprehensive guide demonstrates how to build a Retrieval-Augmented Generation (RAG) system using Oracle Cloud Infrastructure (OCI) GenAI Agent integrated with Oracle Database 23ai's native vector capabilities through the Model Context Protocol (MCP).
+This comprehensive guide demonstrates how to build a custom Retrieval-Augmented Generation (RAG) system using custom function tools with OCI GenAI Agent, integrated with Oracle Database 23ai's native vector capabilities through the Model Context Protocol (MCP).

+Implementation Approach: While Oracle provides excellent native RAG capabilities through OCI GenAI Agents, this implementation showcases the flexibility of using custom function tools to build your own RAG pipeline.
+This approach is ideal when you need fine-grained control over your vector operations, want to leverage existing Oracle Database 23ai investments, or require custom business logic integration.

 The solution leverages DB23ai's built-in DBMS_VECTOR package, OCI's Cohere embedding models, and MCP for secure, standardized database communication.

-Unlike traditional approaches that require separate vector databases or direct SQL execution, this solution utilizes DB23ai's enterprise-grade vector capabilities with MCP protocol compliance for secure, scalable database interactions.
+This custom implementation demonstrates how to utilize DB23ai's enterprise-grade vector capabilities with MCP protocol compliance for secure, scalable database interactions—all orchestrated through custom function tools that give you complete architectural control.

 ## Architecture Overview